Emergency Info

 Emergency Dental Information

-If your child experiences a dental emergency, it is critical to seek out medical attention immediately.
+If your child experiences a dental emergency, it is critical to seek out medical attention immediately at an emergency dentist in Amarillo, TX.
 This page will give you more information on how to handle specific situations, but if you're unsure about something, it is always best to err on the side of caution and go to the emergency room.
 And if your child experiences anything close to a dangerous or even life-threatening emergency, call 911 immediately.

 Toothache